 The director evaluates many projects/assignments.
 Major assignments are graded on a 100-point scale.
-Any assignment receiving a grade below 85% requires modifications that raise the score to at least 85%.
+Any assignment receiving a grade below 80% requires modifications that raise the score to at least 80%.
 Other assignments are graded as "Meets Expectations" or "Needs Improvement."
-Any assignment that receives a grade of "Needs Improvement" must be revised until it meets expectations.
+In the learning management system, this corresponds to "Complete" and "Incomplete."
+Any assignment that receives a grade of "Needs Improvement" or "Incomplete" must be revised until it meets expectations.
 Interns are expected to document all assignments on the curriculum checklist.